Kinship Circle

 Austin Humane Society staffers help transport dogs to safety.
 Austin Humane Society.
 Austin Humane Society, Petfinder.com Foundation partner to save pets from Texas wildfires

-Cambria County Water Rescue members unboard Donna Macloed and her dog after rescuing them from her home in Swatara Township, PA.
-Late the night before, Swatara Creek floodwaters poured into Macloed’s house while too dark to evacuate.
-Daniel Shanken, Associated Press.
+Cambria County Water Rescue members unboard Donna Macloed and her dog after rescuing them in Swatara Township, PA.
+Swatara Creek floodwaters poured into Macloed’s house while too dark to evacuate.
+Daniel Shanken, AP.
 Tropical Storm Lee flooding triggers evacuation of thousands in northeast

 Tami Haynes holds her cat Smokey after rescuing him from her flooded camper in Middletown, PA.
 AP.
 Patriot-News, Christine Baker.
 Obama declares state of emergency in Pennsylvania